ShoaibSheriff/Operating-Systems/Linux-File-System/README.md

 ## Files :

 1) fs/bkpfs - This folder contains all the files of the loadable kernel module.
-2) CSE-506 - This folder contains all the user level codes.
+2) user - This folder contains all the user level codes.
 3) include/linux/bkpfs/bkpfs_common.h - This is the common header file.
 It contains the IOCTL definition.